michaelperret/studiocracy-public/README.md

 * Run rake db:migrate in command line
 * run rails s in folder root
 * go to http://localhost:3000/

+#Contact and COmmunity

+* Contact julian.deocampo@gmail.com for Slack access or for troubleshooting

 =======
 # studiocracy